smallgreycreatures/solar_power_plant_simulator/README.md

         """Function that defines how the wind varies during the year.
 More wind in spring and autumn."""

 	def energy_calculator(self):
 		"""Iterates over all days per year and calculates how much energy the wind power plant produces.
-The prodcution is season dependent because of stronger winds in spring and autumn.
+The production is season dependent because of stronger winds in spring and autumn.
 The function returns dictionary containing one element with key 0.
 This element is a list of all days where each day is represented as a tuple of the form(time, energy_produced,wind_variation, rotor_diameter)

 def main_menu():